Time For A Pacific Northwest Road Trip

 Bite Size Factoids

 Note: Keep checking this blog for updated YouTube video links you will find attached to most Crtrs below.
-I will also post updates on social media each time I add a video link to this blog.
 After watching, please don’t forget to give the video a “thumbs up” & subscribe to my YouTube channel for more nature & Crtr fun!
 Big Crtr Hugs!

 Salmonfly (Pteronarcys californica)

-My first Crtr encounter was at our first campsite in McArthur Burney Falls, Northern California, which I learned is considered part of the Pacific Northwest.
+My first Crtr encounter was at our first campsite in McArthur Burney Falls, Northern California, which is considered part of the Pacific Northwest.
 While Scott was photographing the falls, I, sadly, noticed several fairly large dead flies on the wet, stone ground.
 As I was trying to ID them, I found a live one walking around.
 Of course, I hollered for the man with the cam to snap some shots of the large, winged Salmonfly (Pteronarcys californica).

 Bite Size Factoids: Much like earthworms & other detritivores, these Crtrs, also known as Stoneflies, obtain their nutrients by grubbing on natural rubbish like dead plant matter, animals or feces.
 As “shredders” they break down larger debris into smaller particles as they eat.
 They are nature’s trash picker-uppers & composters.
 What an important role in the PNW ecosystem!
 One probable reason why I saw several dead Salmonflies is because the adults only live less than a month.
 YouTube video link here: Insects Of The Pacific Northwest (Salmonfly) – Bite Size Factoids Ep 18